 As Anirrudh stepped out of his elevator for his morning walk, his Iphone rang.
 It was his wife who reminded him to get vegetables on the way back.
 He placed the phone back in his pocket and turned to take a look at the incredible skyscraper that housed his ultra-luxurious apartment on the 32nd floor, literally touching the sky !

-Anirrudh, a Stanford educated expat, recently shifted to Mumbai, India from the Bay Area, San Francisco to helm a well funded tech startup as the CTO (Chief Technology Officer).
+Anirrudh, a young Stanford educated expat, recently shifted to Mumbai, India from the Bay Area, San Francisco to helm a well funded tech startup as the CTO (Chief Technology Officer).
 He had dreamed of getting back to India and couldnt think of a better opportunity.
 Having shifted to his heavenly address at Colaba, he was happy things were finally settling down and often wondered about his dream run in the last 20 years after graduating from a premier engineering college in India and doing his Masters from Stanford.
 He also started counselling students in India towards successful careers , this was a way for him to give back to the country.

 As soon as he completed half of his morning jog, his thoughts came back to the unfinished errand, getting organic vegetables for the week.
 Over the last 2 years in India, Anirrudh had made great friendship with Mukesh, an agricultural research scientist who had returned after doing his PHD in Canada.
 Since then, Mukesh had started a farm and would sell organic produce at nominal prices to his friends.
 Anirrudh loved helping his friends given his elite status, which is atleast what he thought.